raaki274/prime-numbers-api/APIDoc.md

 # primeno-api documentation
-This is a REST based API will respond with the list of prime numbers caclculated between 2 and N for the given Number, the response will be in JSON format by default and it can respond in XML format as well when requested.
+This is a REST based API will respond with the list of prime numbers calculated between 2 and N for the given Number, default response will be in JSON format, and it can respond in XML format when requested.

 ## Tools & Tech Stack
 * Java 17.x.x